shreyakanika/book-inventory-exercise/README.md

 1. Backend API: Running inside the container at port 3002.
 You can access it from your host machine at http://localhost:3002/api/books.

-2. Frontend App: For this specific setup, you should view the rendered App.jsx in your environment, which will automatically communicate with the backend service name resolved by Docker Compose.
+2. Frontend App: For this specific setup, you should view the rendered `App.js` in your environment, which will automatically communicate with the backend service name resolved by Docker Compose.

 **Step 3: Stop the Services**